2020 NFL season: Television

 This was the seventh year under the current broadcast contracts with CBS, ESPN/ABC, Fox, and NBC.
 This includes "cross-flexing" (switching) Sunday afternoon games between CBS and Fox before or during the season, regardless of the conference of the visiting team.
 NBC continues to air Sunday Night Football and the Kickoff Game.
-ESPN continued to air Monday Night Football and a Wild Card Game, with 3 MNF and the Wild Card games being simulcast on ABC.
+ESPN continued to air Monday Night Football and a wild-card game, with 3 MNF and the wild-card games being simulcast on ABC.
 ESPN and ABC were also scheduled to air the 2021 Pro Bowl, but the game was canceled.
 Fox continues to air Thursday Night Football alongside NFL Network, Amazon Prime Video and Twitch.

-CBS and NBC acquired rights to the two new Wild Card Round games, with each paying around $70 million for the additional game.
+CBS and NBC acquired rights to the two new wild-card-round games, with each paying around $70 million for the additional game, with the former producing a youth-oriented alternate broadcast on sister station Nickelodeon.

-CBS televised Super Bowl LV.
+CBS televised Super Bowl LV in English with ESPN Deportes aired the game in Spanish.
 NBC was originally scheduled to broadcast the game under the current rotation.
 However, NBC traded the game to CBS in exchange for Super Bowl LVI, which will fall during the 2022 Winter Olympics, the first to be scheduled during an ongoing Olympic Games (NBC also holds the U.S. broadcast rights to the Olympics).